 You’ve probably hear horror stories about recluse spiders, especially the most famous species, the brown recluse spider.
 Brown recluse bites can cause pain, severe infection, swelling, ulcers, and other medical complications.
-They are a common and dangerous pest in many areas of the United States, and should receive prompt attention from Mesa pest services.
+They are a common and dangerous pest in many areas of the United States, and should receive prompt attention from Mesa’s leading pest & termite control services.

 There are several species of recluse spiders in the United States, but only two of these species are likely to be found in homes in Arizona.
 They are the Arizona recluse and desert recluse.
 According to the Arizona Cooperative Extension, there are no known established colonies of brown recluse spiders in Arizona, and they are not native to the state.